 A pattern is a recurring solution to a problem in a specific context, offering a proven approach that can be adapted to similar situations.
 In work systems design, patterns provide standardized methods for addressing common challenges, enabling effective workflow management, resource allocation, and system integration while minimizing redundant problem-solving efforts.

-Dynamic Work Design Patterns provide strategies for organizations to effectively switch between efficient and flexible work approaches based on current needs.
+Dynamic Work Modes emphasize the need for organizations to switch between efficient and flexible work approaches based on current requirements.

 Flight Route Patterns reveal how work moves through an organization, helping leaders improve flow, collaboration, and adaptability.